Yogeshbiradar82/-Selenium-Automation-POM-Framework/README.md

-This project is a basic automation framework for web application testing built using:
+This project is a automation framework for web application testing built using:
 Java
 Selenium WebDriver
 TestNG